Bence0327/EclexOS/README.md

 * [Qbittorrent](https://github.com/qbittorrent/qBittorrent/wiki/Frequently-Asked-Questions) (+winget source agreement)
 * GitHub [1](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) [2](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)
 * [Winrar](https://www.win-rar.com/winrarlicense.html)

+### You are using this installer at your own risk and agree to the installed apps Terms of Uses, Terms of conditions, EULA & Privacy Policies etc.
+### The creator of this installer is not responsible for any damage caused by using this installer.
+### By using this installer you agree that you have read and understood this disclaimer and you agree to use the following
 ### The installer uses not offical Windows&Office activation!
-To disable Windows activation, change the product key in Settings.
-To disable Office activation, run "I don't want Office activation.ps1", which can be found on the desktop after the installation finished.
-First you need to allow
+  * To disable Windows activation, change the product key in Settings.
+  * To disable Office activation, run "I don't want Office activation.ps1", which can be found on the desktop after the installation finished.
 ### The installer uses SpotX, which is a modified version of the official Spotify client, provided as an evaluation version, you use it at your own risk.
-To delete it, use "Uninstall the mod from Spotify.bat" which can be found on the desktop after the installation finishes.
+  * To delete it, use "Uninstall the mod from Spotify.bat" which can be found on the desktop after the installation finishes.
+You don't have to reinstall Spotify after runnig the script.